baichen-du/baichen-du.github.io/index.md

 ## Current Projects

 <div style="text-align: justify">
-&#8226; Discourse coherence and null pronouns in the processing of Mandarin subjects
+&#8226; Articulatory gestures and sound changes in the context of Mandarin Chinese
 <br>
-&#8226; Articulation and production of facial gestures in relation to central executives
+&#8226; Native and non-native speaker's articulation and production of facial gestures
 <br>
 &#8226; Contact induced variation in production and perception: Stops contrasts and pitch emergence in Korean
 </div>